PRTG Manual: Remote Probe Quick Setup

 - Connections between remote probes and the PRTG core server require port 23560.
 Please open or forward this port in your firewall configuration.

-You cannot install a remote probe on the local probe or cloud probe device and the Remote Probe Quick Setup is also not available for devices on remote probes.
+You cannot install a remote probe on the local probe or hosted probe device and the Remote Probe Quick Setup is also not available for devices on remote probes.
 Please use the Remote Probe Installer.

 Because your remote probe needs to connect to your PRTG core server, PRTG needs to accept incoming remote probe connections.
 So, on PRTG on premises, prepare your PRTG server first when want you install the remote probe.